dentsusoken/oid4vc-verifier-endpoint-core/docs/sequence/cross_device.md

 ### 2.Authorization request as request_url

-Verifier Endpoint から Verifier に認可リクエストを要求するための URL を返却する。
+The Verifier Endpoint returns a URL that the Verifier can use to request an authorization request.
-`presentation_id`は VP の提示フロー完了後、Verifier が Verifier Endpoint に対して vp_token をリクエストする際に使用する。
+The `presentation_id` is used later when the Verifier requests the vp_token from the Verifier Endpoint after the VP presentation flow completes.
-`request_uri`は、Wallet が Verifier Endpoint に対し認可リクエストを要求する際に使用する。
+The `request_uri` is used when the Wallet requests the authorization request from the Verifier Endpoint.

 Parameters: